antler/caribou-docs/resources/outline.md

 defines a path (which is a string to match), a key which will be used to map it to a page, and a set of child routes, each of which inherits the first part of its path from its parent.
-This tree will then be used by the router to route requests based on their URL to the controller actions specified in the corresponding page given by the route's key.
+This tree will then be used by the router to route requests based on their URL to the controller actions given by that route's key.

 The simplest route would be one that matches the empty path, "/", and maps to a home page.
 This is given below: